jewettaij/adjacency_ubin/README.md

 This program was quickly written has only tested on a few point clouds.
 Some of the arguments documented above may not yet work.
+Not much thought was given to making the code run quickly.

 ## License